JohnnyFangFangFang/Intro/README.md

 Feel free to check out my temporary [personal page](https://johnnyfang18.wixsite.com/my-site).
 A new one will be established in the near future.
 The page serves as a portal to my social media, CV, and side project portfolio.
 For your convenience, my CV and other links are listed below as well.

 I just finished a web development course from an online bootcamp.
 Through this 9-month journey, I built my knowledge upon front-end development.
-Currently, I am looking for a front-end engineer position, and I believe I am a good fit to the role due to some points, including but not limited to:
+I believe I am a good fit to the role as a frontend developer due to some points, including but not limited to:
 - Rapid Self-Learning Ability
 - Enthusiasm for Software and Continuous Engagement
 - Leadership and Positive Impact on People